A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 a.
 A request for attorney fees and expenses to prosecute an action shall be included in the body of the motion or other pleading that gives rise to the request for fees.

 b.
-A request for attorney fees and expenses to defendant shall be by motion filed at least fourteen (14) days prior to the hearing on the motion being defended.
+A request for attorney fees and expenses to defendant shall be by motion filed at least 14 days prior to the hearing.

 c.
 No oral motion for fees shall be entertained unless good cause is shown why the provisions of this rule could not be complied with.

-At the time of the final hearing on the motion that gives rise to the request for fees, the party seeking such fees shall present:
+2. At the time of the hearing on the motion that gives rise to the request for fees, the party seeking such fees shall present:

 a.
 An itemized statement describing the services rendered, the time for such services, and the requested hourly rate for in-court time and out-of-court time;